 There’s nothing like a warm homemade bakery-style muffin.
 Perfectly domed and moist, this is going to become on of your favorite muffin recipes.
 This Banana Chocolate Muffin will surely have you skipping your usual stop at the local bakery next time and instead going for this great recipe.

-Enjoy these muffins or switch it up for a Cinnamon Streusel Muffin, but either way with a hot cup of coffee for breakfast or as a sweet treat anytime of day!
+Switch these muffins up for a Cinnamon Streusel Muffin - with a hot cup of coffee for breakfast or as a sweet treat anytime of day!

 Disclosure: As an Amazon Associate, I earn from qualifying purchases.